 Conclusion

-This case is a rare example of a global automaker successfully challenging design infringement in China, a jurisdiction often viewed as complex for intellectual property enforcement.
-Jaguar Land Rover’s victory proves that defending original design is not just about legal action; it’s about protecting a brand’s value.
+This case stands as a rare instance of a global automaker prevailing in a design infringement dispute in China, a jurisdiction often regarded as challenging for intellectual property enforcement.
+Jaguar Land Rover’s success demonstrates that protecting original design extends beyond litigation, it safeguards the commercial and cultural value embedded in a brand.

 Sources: